-Director Rachel Chavkin and singer/songwriter Anaïs Mitchell transform the story of Orpheus and Eurdice into a bold, drastically different folk opera.
-Hadestown opened to record-breaking success in its development stages and early runs at New York Theatre Workshop and Canada's Citadel Theatre.
-Now the show comes to London's National Theatre ahead of a 2019 Broadway run.
+Director Rachel Chavkin and singer/songwriter Anaïs Mitchell transform the story of Orpheus and Eurydice into a vibrant two-and-half-hour folk opera.
+Hadestown comes to the National Theatre’s Olivier stage after successful workshops New York and Canada and ahead of a 2019 Broadway run.

-Based on Anaïs Mitchell's 2010 concept album of the same name, it's a heady mixture of jazz, folk, blues and swing.
+Based on Anaïs Mitchell's 2010 concept album of the same name, Hadestown is a heady mixture of jazz, folk, blues and swing.
 It relocates the ancient Greek myth of Orpheus and Eurydice to post-apocalyptic Depression-era America.
-Instead of Mount Olympus, the drama is set in New Orleans.

 |Where||National Theatre, South Bank, London, SE1 9PX | MAP|